SamuelBG13/blogged_cheesecake/We taught a robot how to eat apples.md

 ```

+things we should mention:

+- general description of ProMP framework + reference to paper
+- advantages of ProMPs compared to derterministic trajectory
+- Combination with obstacle avoidance
+- mention that we only leared 3 promps

 #### Module 3  - Sensing

-As mentioned in the description our robotic arm is equipped with 9 LIDAR sensors.
+Apart from the rgb-d camera the robot is aditionally equipped with  9 LIDAR sensors.
 LIDARs (short for 'light' and 'radar') use light pulses to sense the distance to the next nearest object.
-In this project we use them for 'anomaly detection' where an 'anomaly' is simply anything unusual or unexpected that enters the robots field of operation.
+Here we use them for 'obstacle avoidance' or more generally 'anomaly detection' where an 'anomaly' is simply anything unusual or unexpected that enters the robots field of operation.

 To define what's unusual and what's not we sample many trajectories from the ProMP framework and let the robot move along them while recording its joint-angles and LIDAR measurements at each point in time.
 We then use this 'normal' data to train 9 identical feed forward networks such that each of them learns to associate a given joint configuration with an expected signal to one of the LIDARs.

 ![Lidar_Network](network.jpg)

 Once the networks have learned what sensory signals to expect in given position, we can compare these predictions to the actual measurements and use the deviation of the measurement from the prediction as indication that an anomaly has entered the scene.
-A little more specifically what we do is, we sample a timeseries of more or less 10 LIDAR measurements $$M$$ and joint-angel configurations over the course of 0.1s.
-We then calculate the predictions $$P$$ and calculate the deviation via:
+A little more specifically what we do is, we sample a timeseries of roughly 10 LIDAR measurements $$M$$ and joint-angel configurations over the course of 0.1s.
+We then calculate the predictions $$P$$ from the joint angles and calculate the deviation via:

 $$
 \overline{err} = median\left((P-M)\odot W\right)
 $$
-where $W$ is a matrix which importance to the errors based on the initial predition.
-This is because a miscalcualtion of 20 cm is less problematic
+where $W$ is a matrix which weighs the errors based on the initial prediction (because a misprediction in an area  out of the robots reach should be feared less than one that might lead to a collision).
+Not using the absolute difference between $P$ and $M$ ensures that the robot only worries about things which are closer than expected (because only those pose any danger in  this setting).
+And finally taking the median over a number of samples balances out some of the measurement- noise.

 Finally one could justifiably ask why we used this specific approach for predicting lidar measurements.
-Apart from the presented method we also experimented with LSTMS, Autoencoders and several types of feed forward networks.
+Apart from the presented method we also experimented with LSTMs, Autoencoders and several types of feed forward networks.
 We settled for the current strategy simply because in the limited timeframe it turned out to be the only one we got to work.

+## Adding the Parts together